nevsnode/gordon/README.md

-Goophry
+Gordon
 =======

-Goophry aims to be a provide a simple, reliable, basic and lightweight task-queue.
+Gordon aims to be a provide a simple, reliable, basic and lightweight task-queue.

 It is built utilizing Go and Redis.

-Goophry provides functionality to execute tasks in the background of your main application/api/service.
+Gordon provides functionality to execute tasks in the background of your main application/api/service.
 By using Go-routines, a concurrent execution of tasks can easily be achieved.
-As Goophry just executes commands, you can use any kind of script or application, as long as it runs on the command-line.
+As Gordon just executes commands, you can use any kind of script or application, as long as it runs on the command-line.

 Getting Started